Kashomon/pyrite/Readme.md

 or by running the python module nose....

-To create the pyrite.dot graph, install Graphviz and then run:
+To create the pyrite graph, install Graphviz and then run:

         ./create_graphs.py